theowenyoung/archive-actionsflow/docs/reference/3-cli.md

 This document is for [npm Actionsflow package](https://www.npmjs.com/package/actionsflow), you can use `actionsflow` by API or CLI.

-Here is the Actionsflow CLI API docs, you can see [API docs at here](/docs/reference/2-api.md)
+Here are the Actionsflow CLI API docs, you can see [API docs at here](/docs/reference/2-api.md)

 ## Install